serg-you-lin/SnapMark/README.md

 # SnapMark

-SnapMark is a Python-based tool designed to apply customizable markings to DXF files using a flexible sequence logic.
-It leverages the ezdxf library to manipulate DXF files and supports operations like adding counters, alignment, character scaling, and more.

-SnapMark is a Python library for adding customizable text markings to DXF (AutoCAD) files.
-Built on top of `ezdxf`, it provides a simple API for batch processing, custom sequences, and automated workflows.
+SnapMark is a Python library for applying **customizable and intelligent text markings** to DXF (AutoCAD) files.
+Built on top of [`ezdxf`](https://ezdxf.mozman.at/), it provides a **simple but powerful API** for batch processing, automatic alignment, and sequence-based text generation.

+It gives you full control over:
+- **Marking position** — choose exact coordinates or automatic placement based on geometry
+- **Mark size and scaling** — adjust text size dynamically or with fixed scale factors
+- **Smart collision avoidance** — automatically avoids internal contours, holes, and cutouts
+- **Flexible automation** — process entire folders, subfolders, or single DXF files with custom pipelines

+Whether you’re marking parts for manufacturing, numbering drawings for CNC cutting, or adding production info automatically, SnapMark helps you make your workflow faster and more consistent.

 [![PyPI version](https://badge.fury.io/py/snapmark.svg)](https://badge.fury.io/py/snapmark)
 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)